Large-scale universality in quantum reaction-diffusion from Keldysh field theory

+At this point two assumptions are needed: (i) Euler-scaling limit, so slow space-time variations so as we perform the Moyal-derivative expansion of hydrodynamics \cite{Moyal1,Moyal2,Moyal3,Moyal5,Moyal6,essler2022short} at leading order in space-time derivatives; (ii) stable quasiparticle excitations, which in the Keldysh formalism translates into a sharply peaked $G^K(\vec{x},t,\vec{k},\epsilon)$ around $\epsilon_{k}(\vec{x})$, as in Fig.~\ref{fig:diffusion}(c).
+Both (i) and (ii) rely on the weak dissipative integrability breaking $\Gamma \to 0$ and this is why the kinetic equation eventually matches the TGGE prediction.
+This is explicitly shown via the exact relation for the equal-time Keldysh Green's function $G^K(\vec{x},t,\vec{k},t)$ as:

 Here, $n(\vec{x},\vec{k},t)$ is the one-body Wigner function, i.e., the semiclassical phase-space $(\vec{x},\vec{k})$ occupation function \cite{wigner3F,wigner1F,wigner2F}.
-At leading order in the space time-derivatives, it obeys the quantum Boltzmann-like equation
+Within the conditions (i) and (ii), the Wigner function can be identified as the emergent degree of freedom, which obeys the quantum Boltzmann-like equation ($\bar{t}=\Gamma t$ and $\bar{\vec{x}}=\Gamma \vec{x}$)

-Crucially, at first order in $\Gamma$, we find that $\hat{\Sigma}$ contributes via purely imaginary terms, which determine the r.h.s., named collision integral.
-The latter is computed in terms of tadpole Feynman diagrams [depicted in Fig.~\ref{fig:diffusion}(c)], which we consider at lowest order in the derivatives $\vec{\nabla}$.
+Crucially, in Euler-scaling limit, we find that $\hat{\Sigma}$ contributes via purely imaginary terms, which determine the r.h.s., named collision integral.
+The latter is computed in terms of tadpole Feynman diagrams (depicted in Fig.~\ref{fig:diffusion}(c)) at lowest order in the derivatives $\vec{\nabla}$.
 The appearing factor $(\vec{k}-\vec{q})^2$ stems from the fermionic statistics.
-Moreover, the dispersion relation $\epsilon_k(\vec{x})$ ($\vec{v}_g(\vec{k})\,=\,2 D \vec{k}/\hbar$ is the group velocity) is not renormalized.
-In $d=1$, the r.h.s. of Eq.~\eqref{eq:boltzmann} has the same form derived in Refs.~\cite{lossth1,Rosso2022,perfetto22,perfetto23,lossth11} assuming the systems relaxes to a TGGE state in-between consecutive reactions.
-Our Keldysh field-theory analysis thus shows how the TGGE ansatz naturally emerges as the large-scale limit of tadpole Feynman diagrams generated by the interaction vertices \eqref{eq:interaction_vertex}.
+Moreover, the dispersion relation $\epsilon_k(\vec{x})$ ($\vec{v}_g(\vec{k})\,=\,2 J \vec{k}/\hbar$ is the group velocity) is not renormalized.
+This is a consequence of the integrability-breaking term being purely dissipative.
+When additional Hamiltonian integrability-breaking perturbations are introduced, the quasiparticle spectrum and the potential $V$ can get possibly renormalized.
+In $d=1$, the r.h.s. of Eq.~\eqref{eq:boltzmann} has the same form as the one derived in Refs.~\cite{lossth1,Rosso2022,perfetto22,perfetto23,lossth11} assuming the systems relaxes to a TGGE state in between consecutive reactions.
+This analysis therefore shows how systems whose integrability is weakly broken due to dissipation can be equivalently studied via Keldysh diagrammatic methods.
 At the same time, it allows us to consider higher dimensional systems.